Maimonides

 Jewish holidays do not float randomly.

-The Mishnah is one of the most important books in rabbinic Judaism.
+The Mishnah is one of the key books of rabbinic Judaism.

 The Oral Law is one of the ideas outsiders hear about Judaism early and usually...